 Natalye Childress on the many slow charms of the Polish capital…

 There are plenty of reasons for Berliners to visit the Polish capital, Warsaw, the least of which is its status as twin town of Berlin.
 With regular trains that connect between the two cities daily (via the Berlin-Warszawa Express), traveling is easy and comfortable.
 But once you’re there, how do you keep busy without getting overwhelmed?
-To help you navigate through the city and enjoy a rich experience, here is a list of nine things to do in the ninth-largest populous in the European Union.
+To help you navigate through the city and enjoy a rich experience, here is a personal list of some slow-related things to do…

 Eat at a Milk Bar